Nelbert442/dero-golang-pool/README.md

 * Support of pool and solo mining
 * PROP Payment Scheme
 * Light-weight webpage with built-in basic pool statistics, but template used to get off the ground running.
+* Allows for miner-set donations to some defined donation address.
+Simply add %5 (0-100, default is 0) to wallet address / username on connection and a percentage of each submitted share is donated.

 ### Future Features
 * (FUTURE) PPLNS and potentially other pool schemes support
 * (FUTURE) Management functions/go files for modifying/reporting of payments etc.
-* (FUTURE) More feature sets within the frontend such as admin page, charts etc.
+* (FUTURE) More feature sets within the frontend such as admin page etc.

 ## Table of Contents
 1. [Requirements](#requirements)